andreasdominik/ADoSnipsQnD/docs/src/makeskill.md

 # How to write a new skill

+** This section is NOT up-to-date**
+Starting with a new skill is now down with a shell scrit which takes care od all.
+Please be patient and wait some days, until the documentation is fixed!

 This brief tutorials guides through the process of making a new skill from this template in Julia language.